 Making a rolled rosette:

 - Tie a knot at one end of the strip.
-Some people prefer to start with a fold at the center, but I prefer a knot.
+Some people prefer to start with a fold at the centre, but I prefer a knot.
 It’s easy, gives a nice firm centre to build on, and keeps the starting end on the bottom for later trim and cover.

 - Twist/fold the strip away from you, and then wrap/roll it around the centre.
 This is what creates the illusion of petals as you build the rosette.
 The tighter the twist, the flatter the flower, the tighter the roll, the tighter the rosebud.
 All to personal taste!